greenspanky/naffles-founders-key-mint-contract/README.md

 The first phase will consist of 1 allowlist sale, 1 waitlist sale and 1 public

-allowlist and waitlist will use the same omnipotentAllowlistMint method.
+Allowlist and waitlist will use the same omnipotentAllowlistMint method.

 You can create allowlists with the createAllowlist method.
 The allowlist accepts 1 of the 2 phases.
 This allows us to create as many allowlists/waitlists merkle trees as necessary each with their own start and end time and allocation.